UkoeHB/bevy_cobweb_ui/README.md

     .add_plugins(CobwebUiPlugin);
 ```

-3. Add a COB asset file called `main.cob` to your `assets` directory.
+3. Add a COB file to your `assets` directory.
+Use the `.cob` file extension.

-Here is a COB file with a hello world scene:

 ```rust
 // File: my_project/assets/main.cob